huangli712/Flink/docs/usage.md

 It is quite easy to use the *Flink* library.

 At first, please look at the user's guide to learn how to call the *Flink*'s subroutines and functions.
-Notice that some subroutines are encapsulate in various modules, while the others are not.
+Notice that some subroutines are encapsulated in various modules, while the others are not.

 Second, modify your source codes carefully.